 American Water has recently acquired subsidiaries over the 2013-2015 period, increasing its number of customers by 24%, while Cal-Am had a minimal increase in customers during the same period.

-The historical data shows that there are random variances in Cal-Am’s recorded percentage allocation factors, as demonstrated by the Regulated Ops Business Function.
+The historical data shows that there are variances in Cal-Am’s recorded percentage allocation factors, as demonstrated by the Regulated Ops Business Function.

 To account for the dynamic cost allocation shifts caused by American Water’s recent subsidiary acquisitions throughout this period, it is reasonable for Cal-Am to use an average of the recorded percentage allocation factors for 2013-2015.